Mikasuru/Mikasuru/README.md

 - 📺: Watching Anime (my favorite anime is JoJo and my favorite character is DIO)

 ### Donate me
-If you want to support me, You can donate me by using this like:
+If you want to support me, You can donate me by using this link:
 - https://www.buymeacoffee.com/kukuri